matConn/jekyll-noita/blog/_posts/2017/2017-01-02-parsing-php-in-html-with-nginx.md

 ---
-title: 'Parsing PHP In HTML Files With Nginx, PHP5 and Later'
+title: Nginx PHP Parsing In HTML With PHP5 And Later
 layout: post
 description: >-
   Enable in-line PHP parsing in HTML files on an Nginx server with PHP versions